kurzum/WallOfFame/README.md

 Building and Running
 --------------------

-The webapp can be run inside Tomcat using :
+Run webapp using :

     ./execute.sh

-Now you can either browse through the application, starting at:
+Per default the webapp is accessible at port 8080.
+You can start browsing at:

     localhost:8080/         ,or
     localhost:8080/validate

 Crawl and uniform all registered WebIds with:

     curl localhost:8080/getWebIds > webids.ttl